#10 How to Run A Quarterly Product Strategy Meeting

 How to keep strategy “front and center” and accelerate both results & learning.

-As companies grow, one of the critical challenges is to keep everyone aligned.
-Product strategy helps folks to stay on the same page, but I’ve learned to overcommunicate to ensure the strategy is fully understood and remembered.
+As companies grow, one critical challenge is keeping everyone aligned.
+Product strategy helps folks stay on the same page, but I’ve learned to overcommunicate to ensure the strategy is fully understood and remembered.
 My peers describe my communication style as “Lather, Rinse, Repeat,” which is a fair assessment.

-At Netflix, I began with monthly product strategy meetings for each swimlane, then evolved to a Quarterly Product Strategy meeting.
+At Netflix, I began with monthly product strategy meetings for each swimlane, which then evolved to a Quarterly Product Strategy meeting.
 Over time, this meeting became a mechanism for the Netflix culture.
-The meeting was one of the places we learned to behave in ways that were consistent with the Netflix values.
+It was one of the places we learned to behave in ways that were consistent with Netflix's values.
 (You can read the Netflix Culture Deck here.)

-An essential part of the Netflix culture is to enable teams to become highly aligned and loosely coupled.
+An essential part of Netflix's culture is enabling teams to become highly aligned and loosely coupled.
 “Highly aligned” means each group understands the overall product strategy and how they contribute to the company’s success.
-“Loosely coupled” means teams occasionally check in with each other but avoid the trap of ‘tight coupling’ — consulting multiple teams for every decision they make.
+“Loosely coupled” means teams occasionally check in with each other but avoid the trap of ‘tight coupling’—consulting multiple teams for every decision they make.

 Another Netflix principle is “context, not control.”
-The intent is to provide context through strategy so that focused teams make decisions without rules or heavy-handed process.
+The intent is to provide context through strategy so focused teams can make decisions without rules or a heavy-handed process.

-To provide both context and high-level alignment, I brought the leaders of each swimlane together for quarterly product strategy meetings.
+To provide context and high-level alignment, I brought the leaders of each swim lane together for quarterly product strategy meetings.
 The goals of this meeting were to:

 - provide context through product strategy, metrics, and tactics